 Virtually Visit Campus

 We know that you want to be able to see your new home before you arrive!
-That's why we have put together a virtual tour, both for your computer and also as a VR app for your phone.
-Download the app to take a virtual tour and feel like you are really on campus!
+That's why we have put together a virtual tour of Penn State Behrend that you can view on your mobile phone or your computer.
+The virtual tour is available in English, Spanish, and Mandarin.

 Getting Your I-20 and Visa

 In order to be a full-time international student at a university in the United States, you are typically required to obtain an F-1 or J-1 student visa.
 For an F-1 visa, you'll have to first get an I-20 document and have a visa interview.
 For a J-1 visa, you will request a DS-2019.

 You will work directly with the Penn State office called ISSA (International Student and Scholar Advising) in order to get your I-20 or DS-2019.
 The email address for the pre-arrival department is [email protected].
 Visit ISSA's website for more information about how to request the I-20 or DS-2019.

 You should plan to arrive to campus on Tuesday, August 15, and check in between 11:00 a.m. and 3:00 p.m.
 If you have a housing contract, you will be able to move into your on-campus space at that time.
 Please let the International Student Services staff know if you will not be able to arrive to campus at that time by emailing [email protected].
 Please confirm your attendance by filling out this form.

 You can fly directly to the Erie International Airport (airport code ERI).
 It is about a 20-minute drive to campus.
 We do have the rideshare services Uber and Lyft operating in Erie, so you can utilize those options to get from the airport to your hotel or campus.